bbdavidson11/shoppd/README.md

 pip install firebase firebase_admin numpy pandas flask-cors flask pillow torch requests beautifulsoup4 git+https://github.com/openai/CLIP.git
 ```

+You may also use pipreqs to download dependencies in the case this list is incomplete.

 ## How to Run
 If you would like to run this app locally, just do the following: